Dustyroom/flat-kit-doc/index.md

 ## 3.8.
 GPU Instancing

-When the `Enable Instancing` option is enabled on a material, the shaders will perform GPU Instancing of the following fields that are common across all Flat Kit shaders:
+When the `Enable Instancing` option is enabled on a material, the shaders can perform [GPU Instancing](https://docs.unity3d.com/Manual/GPUInstancing.html) of the following fields that are common across all Flat Kit shaders:

 1. _Color_ value (property name `_Color`),
 1. Parameters of the cel shading mode _“Single”_